SpecFuse: Ensembling Large Language Models via Next-Segment Prediction: Experiments

-To explore the impact of different maximum generation lengths of candidate segments on the performance of the SpecFuse framework, we conducted tests on the English open-domain IR development set.
-As shown in Figure \ref{max-length-variation}, both the BertScore and RougeL score initially rise with increasing maximum length, reaching their highest point at a length of $10$, after which they begin to decline.
-The reason for this phenomenon is that when the candidate segment length is too short, it contains insufficient information, which affects the judgment of the verification component and makes it difficult for the models to effectively inspire one another.
-On the other hand, if the length is too long, the reduced frequency of cross-model interaction leads to less effective knowledge fusion, ultimately diminishing the quality of the final output.
+\textbf{Candidate Segment Length Analysis.}\quad We study the impact of the maximum generation length $L$ of candidate segments on SpecEM’s performance using the English FuseEval development set.
+As shown in Figure~\ref{pic:max_segment_length} (left), both BERTScore and ROUGE-L improve as $L$ increases, peaking at $L = 10$, then gradually decrease.
+This trend arises because shorter segments lack sufficient information, which weakens the judgment of the verification component and limits the mutual inspiration between models.
+Conversely, overly long segments reduce the frequency of cross-model interactions, hindering effective knowledge fusion and ultimately degrading the final output quality.